Governed Intelligence

 If your workflows depend on AI being correct, not just controlled, governance alone will not get you there.

-EnPraxis is the layer that makes governance actually work — where every answer is grounded, every action is policy-bounded, and every outcome is traceable.
+EnPraxis is the Interpretive Boundary Layer — where every answer is classified as fact, derived, hypothesis, or risk; every action is policy-bounded; and every outcome is traceable.